loldot/loldot.github.io/_posts/2025-12-05-The-Grand-Slop-Chess-Tournament.md

 ## Feature Comparison

+I think all of the LLMs made decent priorities for features to implement.
+However none of them were able to make a bug-free engine.
+From a cursory look it seems like handling cancelled searches and especially the interaction with the transposition table seem to cause them great issue.
+My non-standard move struct did not cause them any problems.
+Some of the engines were able to cram in more features than others, but all pretty much followed the "Connorpasta" mentioned on [CPW][2].

 | Feature                           | Codex | Claude | Gemini | Grok |
 |-----------------------------------|-------|--------|--------|------|
 | **Search**                        |       |        |        |      |